 - Reindeer walk like a herd and prefer to be together.
 They do actually herd each other to stay together.

-- Reindeer live 13 – 15 years, however, an intact male bull doesn’t often live past 8 as they don’t get enough food when they lose their antlers.
+- Reindeer live 13 – 15 years.
+However, an intact male bull doesn’t often live past eight as they don’t get enough food when they lose their antlers.

 We went for a short walk and learned all about the reindeer.
-Amazingly, the time passed very quickly and this desert dweller did not freeze to death!
+Amazingly, our time at the ranch passed very quickly, and this desert dweller did not freeze to death!

 You May Also Like Top 21 Things to do in Fairbanks: The Ultimate Winter Guide

 There are so many fun things to do in Fairbanks, Alaska in the winter.
-This includes not only visiting Reindeer Ranch but also viewing the northern lights if you are lucky and dog sledding.
+This includes not only visiting the Reindeer Ranch but also viewing the northern lights, if you are lucky, and dog sledding.

 You Might Also Like